Ralph Johns

 Overview

-At the base level iChat is an AIM Instant Message Client.
+At the base level iChat is an AIM Instant Message Client (Read that as App).

 This means it can join the AIM service to contact Buddies.